 Ben A’an is one of the most popular peaks to climb in the Loch Lomond & The Trossachs National Park.
-In a land of long distance hikes like the West Highland Way, Ben A’an is a rare short hike in the Trossachs which offers incredible views of two lochs from the summit.
+In a land of long distance hikes like the West Highland Way, the Ben A’an hike is a rare short hiking trail in the Trossachs which offers incredible views of two lochs from the summit.

 This post contains compensated links.